Skip to main content

 In the unit on MATLAB and Independent Classes, we extend the use of MATLAB in the calculations for such classes.

-This page titled 4.1: Independence of Events is shared under a CC BY 3.0 license and was authored, remixed, and/or curated by Paul Pfeiffer via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 4.1: Independence of Events is shared under a CC BY 3.0 license and was authored, remixed, and/or curated by Paul Pfeiffer via source content that was edited to the style and standards of the LibreTexts platform.